ZornLab/Mona/README.md

 save_mona_dir(seurat,assay="SCT",dir="Desktop/my_dataset",name="Name",description="Description",species="human")
 ```

-Alternatively, if working with anndata, SCE, etc. then a Mona directory can be constructed manually using three components - the lognorm counts, cell metadata, and a list of reductions.
+A Mona directory can also be constructed manually using three components - the lognorm counts, cell metadata, and a list of reductions.
+This is useful if working with anndata, SCE, etc.

 ```
 save_mona_dir_custom(counts,meta,reduct,dir="Desktop/my_dataset",name="Name",description="Description",species="human")